AtefehRashidi/At-Rashidi/README.md

-This is a personal website and isn't  complete
+These files are for a personal website and aren't complete.